Wologman/geoNotebooks/Notes/Jupyter_PyQGIS.md

 # Geospatial analysis with Jypyter Notebooks and QGIS
-My goal for this project is to bring together the strengths of two different approaches to working with Geospatial data:
+My goal for this project is to bring together the strengths of two  approaches to working with Geospatial data:
 - **QGIS** | An awesome open-source GIS package with a Python API
-- **Jupyter Notebooks** | To explore and visualise data in Python with a sequential workflow
+- **Jupyter Notebooks** | A great way to explore and visualise data sequentially in Python

 ## Introduction
-Let's consider the strengths of each approach, that when brought together, give advantages one or the other misses.
+Let's consider the strengths of each approach, that when brought together, create advantages one or the other misses.

 ### Advantages from QGIS
 - Makes beautiful maps